 The price range that’s considered entry level depends on where you live — typically it’s considered the lower third of home sale prices for an area.

 Danielle Hale, chief economist for realtor.com, explains that the lack of available homes on the market creates opportunities for sellers to benefit from eager buyers, possible multiple purchase offers and rising prices.

 “Anyone who’s looking to sell, even if they get slightly below asking, is going to get a healthy sale price,” Hale says.

 Sell in 2020: You Need to Move

 If you need to move for any reason, it’s still possible to sell your home and find a new one.
 The need to move isn’t always positive, though.
 If you lost your job, you may be worried about your ability to continue to pay your mortgage.
 If that’s the case, selling may be a valid option.

 If you’re in a market seeing fast home sales, the lack of inventory can help your home sell.
 By realtor.com’s predictions, a well-priced home, or one that establishes an asking price on par with its market value, will sell quickly while inventory remains low.
 “Demand has stepped back slightly from the really high levels that we saw this fall, but it’s still going to be fairly robust (in 2021),” Hale says.

 Wait to Sell: You Just Refinanced

 If you’re one of the many homeowners who have refinanced recently, there’s no reason to consider selling your home in the immediate future.
-Hopefully, your refinanced mortgage has helped ease financial woes by lowering your monthly payments, which helps to keep you more securely in your home.
+Hopefully, your refinanced mortgage has helped ease financial woes by lowering your monthly payments.

 Wait to Sell: You’re Worried About Affording Your Next Purchase